imixs/imixs-workflow/src/site/markdown/contributing.md

 Within this project we use Eclipse as the main development IDE.
 You can import the file 'imixs-code-style.xml' into the Eclipse IDE to get the actual formating rules (_Preferences -> Java-Code-Style Formatter Profile_).

 Please do not reformat existing code.
-If you use an other IDE like Eclipse we recommend to import an appropriate formatting style rule provided by the _[Google Coding Style Guide](https://github.com/google/styleguide)_.
+If you use an other IDE like Eclipse we recommend to import an appropriate formatting style rule.

 ## Naming Conventions